allanim/help.gitbook.com/content/how-can-i-add-plugin.md

+---
+search_keywords: ["install", "plugin"]

+---

-Plugins are the more efficient way to include dynamic content or change the default behavior of GitBook.
+[Plugins](https://plugins.gitbook.com) are the most efficient way to include dynamic content or change the default behavior of GitBook.

 ### From the editor